Thank you for your interest in the VCE Loudoun Master Gardener Program.

 Selection Process

-After completion of the in-person interview, a panel of VCE Loudoun Master Gardener Volunteers and VCE Loudoun staff select applicants based on an evaluation of their enthusiasm to learn, their willingness to volunteer and contribute to the Extension Master Gardener program, and their interest in promoting environmentally sound management practices.
+After completion of the in-person interview, a panel of VCE Loudoun Master Gardener Volunteers and VCE Loudoun MG Coordinator select applicants based on an evaluation of their enthusiasm to learn, their willingness to volunteer and contribute to the Extension Master Gardener program, and their interest in promoting environmentally sound management practices.